 I took up a position of Senior Lecturer in the School of Biological Sciences in 2004.

 My main research interest is the understanding of how core histones and their variant and/or modified forms control gene regulation.
 Previous research has shown that the distribution of modified histones throughout the genome can control gene regulation by altering the chromatin structure at key points.
-The role of linker histone in this process (es) has remained obscure.
-My more recent research has moved into determining the role of the linker histone in epigenetic control.
-We have purified and utilised antibodies to each of the chicken H1 variants and used them in xChIP assays to map their different distributions across two loci in differentiating cell lines.
+We use a variety of mapping techniques to elucidate this in mouse embryonic induced stem cells as well as Xenupos embryos during early devleopmental stages.